 A wide-ranging programme of free musical activities is available for all students, regardless of whether or not they have additional instrumental or vocal lessons.
 Students who attend our clubs are invited to perform at concerts and events and to go on the Music Tour.
 Students should look out for details on these groups including times and venues at the start of term.

 Newman Voices: Open to all students who enjoy singing

-Music Tech Club: Open to all students who want to learn how to use Garageband
+Music Theatre Club: Open to all students who enjoy musical theatre